benhurley/bigcigarguy/content/pages/index.md

               borderRadius: x-large
       - title: Game Plan
         subtitle: ''
-        text: >+
+        text: >
-          These days, we are a grassroots, family-run organization aiming to provide fun and comfortable clothing at the lowest prices possible.
+          These days, we aim aiming to provide fun and comfortable clothing at the lowest prices possible.

           We typically drop merch 1-2 times a year, using our customer feedback loop to drive our next designs.
 Let us know what you want to rock and we might just bring it to life!
         image:
           url: /images/icon2.svg
           altText: Featured icon two